hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 If this is set, Vagrant will prefer using utility executables (like `ssh` and `rsync`) from the local system instead of those vendored within the Vagrant installation.

-Vagrant will default to using a system provided `ssh` on windows by default.
+Vagrant will default to using a system provided `ssh` on Windows.
 This environment variable can also be used to disable that behavior to force Vagrant to use the embedded `ssh` executable by setting it to `0`.